 Topical CBD products are powerful when prescribed right and used correctly.
 They can relieve anything from joint and muscle soreness to dermatitis without some of the harsh and negative side effects of chemical topicals.

 Topical cannabis has been around for centuries, dating way back to ancient Europe and Egypt.
 They were used as disinfectants and used as treatments for inflamed skin and muscles.
 Some even used these topicals as a local anesthetic.
+CBD balm is also becoming increasingly popular among tattoo artists due to the powerful anti-inflammatory and antioxidant properties of CBD, which you can read more about here.
 Most CBD salves contain very low traces of THC, not more than the legal limit of 0.3% trace.

 As soon as the user rubs the CBD salve on the affected area, the skin starts to absorb the cannabinoid lipids and the healing process starts.
 The salve begins the recovery process and relieves pain and itchiness with its soothing features on the skin. salves blend plant material with carrier oils and beeswax.
 Lotions, on the other hand, are composed of water and oil, mixed with an emulsifying agent. with a water-to-oil ratio that’s 70% to 20%.